Don’t let these factors knock points off your hard-earned credit score.

 Your credit score is crucial when it comes to being accepted for credit cards with better benefits or rewards.
 You’ll also generally receive better interest rates on loans and credit cards with a score in the good-to-excellent range.
 So, it’s wise to do what you can to keep your credit score where you want it to be.

-Click or swipe to learn 4 things that can lower your credit score short-term.
+Below are four things that can lower your credit score short-term.

 1. Too many hard inquiries